Listing Thumbnail

 • Leverage our reachability analysis engine to prioritize remediation across your organization.

-• Improve fix rate and leverage remediation guidance to quickly resolve any violations
+• Improve fix rates with remediation guidance to quickly resolve any violations.

-• Automatically waive security violations that have no path forward Get started today with Sonatype Lifecycle.
+• Automatically waive security violations that have no path forward.

-As the industry-leading software supply chain management platform, the Sonatype Platform is the choice of organizations currently using or evaluating solutions such as Mend, Jfrog, Snyk, or GitLab.
+As the industry-leading software supply chain management platform and a Leader in The Forrester Wave™: Software Composition Analysis Software, Q4 2024, the Sonatype Platform is the choice of organizations currently using or evaluating solutions such as Mend, JFrog, Snyk, or GitLab.
 Sonatype provides a comprehensive and integrated solution for all aspects of the software development lifecycle, from secure development to release automation, helping organizations reduce risk and accelerate their time to market.

 Highlights